 The purpose of California CLASS is to provide the opportunity to conveniently invest funds on a cooperative basis in short- to medium-term investments that are carefully selected that aim to provide maximum safety and liquidity while optimizing returns.

 “California CLASS was created in response to a growing demand by California public agencies for transparent investment options that are governed by a Board of their peers.
-Operating with the best interests of the Participants in mind, the fund is a valuable investment option and great diversification tool for your short-term and medium-term investments.
+Operating with the best interests of the Participants in mind, the fund is an investment option and diversification tool for your short-term and medium-term investments.
 California CLASS offers a safety-first investment management option with transparent program governance.”

 – Christina Turner, Chairperson of the California CLASS Board of Trustees

 Comprised of public finance officials with diverse skill sets, experiences, and backgrounds to better guide your investments.

 An option for your every-day funds, the PRIME fund is a stable $1.00 NAV local government investment pool that offers daily liquidity.
 Investments are made in accordance with California State Code and include U.S. Agencies and Treasuries, commercial paper, collateralized bank deposits, money market funds, and more.